 Having your waters broken (Artificial Rupture of Membranes or ARM)

-During this examination a thin plastic crochet hook is passed through the neck of the womb until it reaches the bag of in front of the baby’s head.
-The bag is then broken with the hook If your cervix is very favourable and allows us to break your waters then the average time to delivery is 12 and 8 hours respectively for first time and previous mothers respectively.
+During this examination a thin plastic crochet hook is passed through the neck of the womb until it reaches the bag of water by the baby’s head.
+The bag is then broken with the hook.
+The average time to delivery is 8 to 12 hours.
+It may be sooner than this if you have already had a baby.

 Will I need a drip?